bensonmogambi/bensonmogambi/README.md

 - 📫 How to reach me **mogambibenson2@gmail.com**

-- ⚡ Fun fact **I'm a student of the ALX Software Engineering Programme and Artificial Intelligence for Robotics by Udacity**
+- ⚡ Fun fact **I completed the ALX Software Engineering Programme and am advancing in AI for Robotics (Udacity).**

 - 🔭 **I am open to work.**